Friday, August 15th, 2008

 Corey Ladas of Modus Cooperandi talked about "Starting a Kanban System for Software Engineering with Value Stream Maps and Theory of Constraints" The section of this talk that was about applying Kanban to an existing Scrum process, "Scrum-ban", can be found on Corey's blog.
 What this does for you is ...

-Tags: Agile, News & events, Scrum, Toronto
+Tags: agile, Events, Scrum, Toronto

 2 Comments »